AbhishekRS4/AbhishekRS4/README.md

 ## :man_technologist: About Me
-* 👨🏽‍🎓 I am a growing Machine Learning (ML) Researcher / Engineer.
-I am a fast-learning, life-long learning, and highly skilled professional.
-I believe in kaizen i.e. continuous improvement through continuous learning.
-And, I believe that **change is the only constant**.
-In this new era of the AI world, I'm constantly upgrading my real human intelligence and skills in technology, social, life, and my personality.
+* 👨🏽‍🎓 I am a growing Machine Learning (ML) Researcher / Engineer / Practitioner / Developer.
+I am a fast and life-long learning professional.
-* I am from 🇮🇳, an AI graduate working currently in the intersection of machine learning, remote sensing image analysis, and geospatial domains
+* I am from 🇮🇳, an AI Engineer working currently in the intersection of machine learning, computer vision, remote sensing image analysis, and geospatial domains for earth observation
-* 📧 If you would like to contact me, you can always reach me - [abhishek.r.satyanarayana.4@gmail.com](mailto:abhishek.r.satyanarayana.4@gmail.com),
+* 📧 If you would like to contact me, you can reach me here - [abhishek.r.satyanarayana.4@gmail.com](mailto:abhishek.r.satyanarayana.4@gmail.com),

 ## Portfolio and contact info